amin-hdn/Phishing_URL_LSTM/README.md

 # Salam
 In this repo you will find a classification model based on LSTM units.
-This model is for phishing URL detection. the result of our accuracy of our model is 87%.
+This model is for phishing URL detection that resulted in an  accuracy of 87%.

-how can u deal will this repo:
+here's a brief description of the contents of this repo:
 ## Preprossesing :
-Preprosseing.ipynb  file : contain all the feature and all the steps that we apply on the data to acheive the Preprossessing.
+Preprosseing.ipynb  file : contains the Preprossessing steps we applied on the initial dataset to get the appropriate features (34).
 ## LSTM_model :
 LSTM_stand_Sal.ipynb file : contain the contruction of the LSTM_model.
 ## test our model :
-One_URL_preprossessing.ipynb is to test our model.
+One_URL_preprossessing.ipynb is to use the model test URLs.

 ## THANKS :
-thanks to Madame [Habiba BOUIJIJ](https://ieeexplore.ieee.org/author/37089234712) and [Amine Berqia](https://ieeexplore.ieee.org/author/37281652100) who help us to realise this final project.
+We would like to give our thanks to Madame [Habiba BOUIJIJ](https://ieeexplore.ieee.org/author/37089234712) and [Amine Berqia](https://ieeexplore.ieee.org/author/37281652100) who helped us realise this project.